Accenture/mercury-composable/guides/APPENDIX-II.md

 The Mercury foundation code is written using the same core API and each function has a route name.

 The following route names are reserved.
-Please DO NOT use them in your application functions to avoid breaking the system unintentionally.
+Please DO NOT overload them in your application functions to avoid breaking the system unintentionally.

 | Route                        | Purpose                               | Modules          |
 |:-----------------------------|:--------------------------------------|:-----------------|